DmBilyk/Bilyk.University.Online-Meditation-and-Mindfulness-Community/README.md

 - Prepare for public release and marketing efforts ✔️
 - Update README.md with final project documentation and release notes ✔️

+### Week 11:

+- Conduct final QA testing and bug fixes ✔️
+- Prepare for platform launch and deployment to production environment ✔️
+- Finalize marketing materials and promotional campaigns ✔️
+- Conduct training sessions for support team and community moderators ✔️
+- Update README.md with launch preparations and final updates ✔️

+#### Launch preparations and final updates

+- The website is now live and accessible to the public at https://calm-connections.azurewebsites.net
+- Users can register for an account using their Google credentials and access a range of features to support their mindfulness journey.
+- The platform offers guided meditation sessions, a community forum, progress tracking, weekly challenges, and more to help users cultivate mindfulness and holistic wellness.
+- Users can customize their profiles, participate in community discussions, and engage with like-minded individuals to share experiences and support one another.
+- The website is optimized for performance and scalability, ensuring a seamless user experience for all users.
+- The platform is secure and protected against common vulnerabilities, ensuring user data is safe and protected.
+- The website is accessible to all users, including those with disabilities, and features inclusive design elements to ensure a seamless user experience for all users.
+- Fix Bug in Challenge app, now user can join the challenge only once.

 # Release Notes:

 - The website is now live and accessible to the public at https://calm-connections.azurewebsites.net